0x73746F70626F74686572696E676D65/gitlab-fork/doc/user/ai_features.md

 > - [Removed third-party AI setting](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/136144) in GitLab 16.6.
 > - [Removed support for OpenAI from all GitLab Duo features](https://gitlab.com/groups/gitlab-org/-/epics/10964) in GitLab 16.6.

-GitLab is creating AI-assisted features across our DevSecOps platform.
+GitLab Duo is a set of AI-assisted features across the GitLab DevSecOps platform.
 These features aim to help increase velocity and solve key pain points across the software development lifecycle.
 GitLab Duo features are accessible through the [IDE extension](../editor_extensions/index.md) and the GitLab UI.
-Some of the features are accessible through [GitLab Duo Chat](gitlab_duo_chat.md), which is available in both interfaces.
+Some of the features are also accessible through [GitLab Duo Chat](gitlab_duo_chat.md), which is available in both interfaces.

 Some features are still in development.
 View details about [support for each status](../policy/experiment-beta-support.md#experiment) (Experiment, Beta, Generally Available).
+Learn more about how to [enable GitLab Duo features](ai_features_enable.md).

 GitLab is [transparent](https://handbook.gitlab.com/handbook/values/#transparency).
 As GitLab Duo features mature, the documentation will be updated to clearly state how and where you can access these capabilities.